 The governing body is required to set out a Staff Behaviour Policy/Code of Conduct for all school employees.
+Employees should read this alongside the DfE's Keeping Children Safe in Education 2021-Statutory guidance for schools and colleges.

 In addition to this policy, all staff employed under Teachers' Terms and Conditions of Employment have a statutory obligation to adhere to the 'Teachers' Standards 2012' and in relation to this policy, Part 2 of the Teachers' Standards - Personal and Professional Conduct.